ricardo-fonseca/eval/eval.md

 The `.action` field is used to control how the function wrapper is supposed to behave.
 Most functions support the following options:

-+ `EVAL_DEFAULT` (This is the default behavior) - Capture the function arguments, call the normal function, and store the return value (if any) in the `.ret` field.
++ `EVAL_DEFAULT` - Capture the function arguments, call the normal function, and store the return value (if any) in the `.ret` field.
 If a pointer argument is involved, it will usually be tested before calling the normal function.
 + `EVAL_BLOCK` - Issue an error message and stop if the function is called.
-+ `EVAL_SUCCESS` - Return immediately as if the function executed successfuly.
++ `EVAL_SUCCESS` - Return immediately as if the function was executed successfully.
-+ `EVAL_LOG` - Log message parameters to `datalog` and return immediately as if the function executed successfuly (i.e. proceed to `EVAL_SUCCESS`)
++ `EVAL_LOG` - Log message parameters to `datalog` and return immediately as if the was function executed successfully (i.e. proceed to `EVAL_SUCCESS`)
 + `EVAL_ERROR` - Return immediately as if the function terminated in error.
-In most cases the variable `errno` will be set to an appropriate value.
+In most cases, the variable `errno` will be set to an appropriate value.

 Specific wrappers may define alternate behaviors (see the documentation for each function).
-When writing a test, you should set the required value of the `.action` field before calling the `EVAL()` macro.
+When writing a test, you should set the required value of the `.action` field for each specific function you want to change the behavior before calling the `EVAL()` macro.

+The `eval_reset()` function, described below, sets the `.action` field of all function wrapper variables to default values.
+In most cases, this corresponds to `EVAL_DEFAULT`, but to prevent the test from terminating the program, there are some exceptions.
+See the documentation of the `eval_reset()` function for details.

 #### `.status` field